oracle-livelabs/adb/shared/adb-load-analyze-workshop/predict-churn/predict-churn.md

    ![Click URI name](images/click-uri-name.png " ")

 11. We are ready to deploy the Churn Model to an Application via REST.
-On the Database   Actions Launchpad, click the **Related Services** tab, and then click the **Oracle Machine Learning RESTful services** tab to find the specific address for your own model, since these are unique to each Autonomous Database instance.
+On the Database   Actions Launchpad, click the **Related Services** tab, and then click the **Oracle Machine Learning RESTful services** tab to find the specific address for your own model, since these are unique to each Autonomous AI Database instance.

     ![Click the Oracle Machine Learning RESTful services tab](images/click-tab.png " ")